 |Salt Content in Water (%)||Reduction in Compressive Strength (%)|

 Water Impurities and their Effect on Concrete PropertiesThe effect of various properties on the concrete properties are explained below:

+Effect of Suspended Particles in Water on Concrete PropertiesIf the mixing water contains suspended particles in an amount up to 0.02 percent by weight of total water used in concrete, it will not affect the concrete properties.
+It is found that high content of suspended particles does not affect the strength of the concrete, but affect other properties of the same.
 The Indian code IS: 456-2000 prescribes an allowable limit of suspended particles in water to be less than 2000mg/liter.
 Before the use of water in concrete, the muddy water should undergo settlement in the basin.

 The two main reasons for the presence of chloride ions in the concrete are